da-sto/portfolio/README.md

 The css is built also for the main index page, that is why is so big.
 Thank you in advance for you help!

-edit: I realised my logo.gif and my background.jpg are not connected because they were in another image folder, the original one, so I added them now to the image folder.
+edit: I realised my logo.gif and my background.jpg are not connected because they were in another image folder, the original one, so I added them now to the images folder.